tdeekens/flopflip/readme.md

-Whenever you do not want to have the state of all flags persisted in redux the minimal configuration for a setup with `@flopflip/react-broadcast` and LaunchDarkly would be nothing more than
+Whenever you do not want to have the state of all flags persisted in redux the minimal configuration for a setup with `@flopflip/react-broadcast` and LaunchDarkly would be nothing more than:

 ```js
 import { ConfigureFlopFlip } from '@flopflip/react-redux';